 This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 Nestled in the San Jacinto Mountains the small town of Idyllwild has plenty of mountain biking opportunities.
-I have only explored a small area near town on three separate trips and I found new trails on all occasions.
+I have been riding here since about 2003 and I have found new trails on all occasions.